d4n3sh/thedaneshproject/content/posts/2008-02-25-the-google-sari.md

 The sari seen above actually says Oogle and not Google but the search results that fill the sari surely is convincing.

-Hopefully Google doesn&#8217;t get ideas to start making uniforms for Indian woman now.
+Hopefully Google doesn't get ideas to start making uniforms for Indian woman now.

  [1]: http://farm3.static.flickr.com/2090/2288147103_015a7f6a3c_o.jpg
  [2]: http://www.satyapaul.com/